 The Construction Noise Management levels have been established for the nearest noise sensitive residential and Hospital receivers.
 For mix use residential/office receivers, $L{Aeq(15min)}$ values are set to be 68dB(A) for noise affected and 75dB(A) for Highly Noise Affected for when occupied through the day.
-For medical receivers, the nominated $L{Aeq(15min)}$ values are set to be 55dB(A) for internal noise monitoring and 65dB(A) for external noise monitoring as shown in Table 5.
+As per the request from the Principal and Superintendent, the medical receiver's nominated $L{Aeq(15min)}$ values were revised to be set to 60dB(A) for internal noise monitoring in the administration room and 55dB(A) for Wash bay room on Level 2 as shown in Table 5.